digdilem/taskpony/readme.md

 ## Concepts:
 - Taskpony is a web based task system with a small footprint that is easy to install and uses very few resources.
 It should be usable on desktop and mobile devices without a dedicated app.
 - It should be easy to self host and maintain.
+- Taskpony aspires  to follow the linux design tenet of "Do one thing well"
 - Remain focused on a single user need and not spread into teamware.
-- Taskpony aspires  to follow the linux design tenet of "Do one thing well"
+There are plenty of good foss alternatives that do offer team support, Kanbans, integration with other softare using caldavs and so on.
+There are few single-user options like this.
+I couldn't find any that suited my own needs, or I wouldn't have written Taskpony!

 ## The Name?
  - This software was written on Dartmoor in England.
 There is a Dartmoor Pony grazing outside of my window as I write this.
 Dartmoor Ponies are compact, tough and hard working.
 Also, cute.